 On 27 August José and Francisco also left for the Aragón Front with Los Aguiluchos, the first column organised by the CNT-FAI in conjunction with the Militia Committee.1 This column was organized by Juan Garcia Oliver and later, after the formation of the People's Army, it helped to make up two Confederal divisions under Miguel García Vivancos2 and Gregorio Jover Cortes.3 José Sabaté was made a centurion (responsible for one hundred men), while El Quico was made responsible for twenty men.
 The brothers' activities were neither more nor less outstanding than those of the thousands of others prepared to sacrifice their lives at the front rather than live under fascism.
 El Quico, anticipating the Cuban barbudos on the Sierra Maestra, grew his hair and beard long, saying he would not cut it until the peoples' triumph was complete throughout the peninsula.
 He did not get home leave in Barcelona until December.
 There, when he did arrive finally, he caused a minor sensation in the Plaza de España when he parked his car.
 The Russians had come!
-Everyone assumed him to be a sovietico-he never laughed more than he did that time when civil power in the province, was there in name only.
-The Militia Committee had representatives from the Esquerra, the Catalan Nationalist Party; from the parties of Republican Action; from the Union de Rabassairex, and from the Marxist parties (PSUC, United Socialist-Communist Parties of Catalonia - an amalgam of two parties both of which were, at the time, weak in that province; and the POUM, United Workers Marxist Party, a breakaway from the International Communist ideas which preceded the orthodox Communist Party, at one time with some sympathies with Trotsky); the CNT and the FAI.
+Everyone assumed him to be a sovietico-he never laughed more than he did that time when Militiamen of all nationalities approached him trying out their recently acquired Russian phrases.